sanel/Fl_Highlight_Editor/MANUAL.md

 or any other online tutorial you find suitable; after all, there are many Scheme tutorials online.

-## Initializing the widget and interpreter
+## Initializing widget and interpreter

-Here is heavily commented example on how to initialize Fl_Highlight_Editor and load interpreter:
+Here is example on how to initialize Fl_Highlight_Editor, load interpreter and read some file:

 ```cpp
 #include <FL/Fl.H>